 When should my child see a doctor?

-Consulting an orthopedic specialist is warranted when pain, swelling, and trouble using the arm persist despite home treatment such as RICE (R-Rest, I-Ice, C-Compression, E-Elevation).
+Consulting an orthopedic specialist is warranted when pain, swelling, and trouble using the arm persist despite home treatment such as RICE (Rest, Ice, Compression, Elevation).
 If your child is unable to return to activities or sports, or if he has joint swelling, locking or instability, seeking professional assistance is essential.
 Consulting a pediatric orthopedic professional is especially important if your injured child is still growing.
 Injuries that occur near the growth plate can be challenging to recognize and appropriate treatment is necessary to ensure adequate management and healing.
-Sports Medicine specialists are able to make specific recommendations about rehabilitating the injury and safely returning to activity and sports.
+Sports medicine specialists are able to make specific recommendations about rehabilitating the injury and safely returning to activity and sports.